pirafrank/what-size.yazi/README.md

 ## Requirements

 - `du` (default) on Linux. macOS
-- For Windows and macOS users, please install [dua](https://github.com/Byron/dua-cli) (a fast disk usage analyzer written in Rust) and ensure it is in your PATH.
-For Linux and macOS users, `dua` may be used as well -- it offers better performance than `du` on large folders.
+- [dua](https://github.com/Byron/dua-cli) is an alternative solution providing a fast disk usage analyzer written in Rust.
+If you choose this option, install per the instructions and ensure it is in your PATH.
+It offers better performance than `du` on large folders.

 ## Installation